Skip to main content

 Do the benefits of the RSV vaccine outweigh its risks?

 Older and high-risk adults: The RSV vaccine for adults can cause mild side effects.
+In rare instances (less than 10 per 1 million doses), the protein-based versions may cause GBS.
 On the other hand, RSV typically hospitalizes between 60,000-160,000 adults and kills up to 10,000 people each year.
-In the first year after receiving the vaccine, the risk of RSV associated lower respiratory tract disease, particularly severe lower respiratory tract disease, was greatly decreased.
+In the first year after receiving the vaccine, the risk of RSV-associated lower respiratory tract disease was greatly decreased.

 Pregnant people: The RSV vaccine for pregnant people can cause mild side effects.
 The vaccination benefits the baby from the time of delivery through their first RSV season.
-Because RSV is one of the leading causes of hospitalization in young babies, with up to 80,000 related hospitalizations each year, early protection against RSV is beneficial.
+Because RSV is one of the leading causes of hospitalization in young babies, early protection against RSV is beneficial.

 Babies: The RSV monoclonal antibody for infants can cause mild side effects, including injection site reactions and, for some, a rash.
-On the other hand, RSV is one of the leading causes of hospitalization in this age group, with up to 80,000 babies hospitalized each year.
+On the other hand, RSV is one of the leading causes of hospitalization in this age group.
+Up to 80,000 babies in the U.S. are hospitalized with RSV each year.

 Disease risks